nicolaus-hee/esp8266-saeco-intelia-mqtt/README.md

 Integrate my Saeco coffee maker into Openhab to control it with MQTT and Google Assistant voice commands.

 I wanted to be able to:
-* Switch my coffee maker on/off
+* Switch coffee maker on / off
-* See the current status (on / off / ready / warning)
+* Read current status (on / off / ready / warning)
 * Trigger espresso button
 * Trigger large coffee button
 * Trigger tea water button